bytescout/pdf-co-api-samples/PDF Splitting API/cURL/PDF Split By Text/README.md

-## How to split PDF from URL for PDF splitting API in cURL using PDF.co Web API PDF.co Web API: the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+## How to PDF split by text for PDF splitting API in cURL with PDF.co Web API What is PDF.co Web API?
+It is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
 Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

 ## REQUEST FREE TECH SUPPORT